The Ins and Outs of Vitamin D Supplements – Do We Really All Need to Take One?

 Ultimately, the best course of action is to get tested and then get advice from a qualified expert about what is best for you.

-If your levels are considered to be deficient (<50nmol/L) then it’s both safe, and a good idea to supplement especially if you’re in the risk groups above, or suffer with any of the signs of low vitamin D. This is especially the case in winter when your levels may continue to get lower as the darker months progress.
+If your levels are considered to be deficient (<50nmol/L) then it’s both safe, and a good idea to take a vitamin D supplement especially if you’re in the risk groups above, or suffer with any of the signs of low vitamin D. This is especially the case in winter when your levels may continue to get lower as the darker months progress.
 You can retest after 3 months to monitor changes and either continue, increase the dose, or stop, depending on how it’s changed.

-If you haven’t tested, then the official advice from the UK government is that all adults should supplement over winter months.
+If you haven’t tested, then the official advice from the UK government is that all adults should take a vitamin D supplement over winter months.
 The daily recommended level is 400iu, or 10mcg.

 Pregnant women should consult their doctors, as they may need to take more.

-Equi’s Formula range (Original, Beauty and Lean) all contain 400iu vegan vitamin D3 (a far superior form then D2) whilst Pregnancy Formula and Immunity Edition contain 1000iu per daily dose, so you don’t need to take extra on top, unless you have a requirement.
+Equi’s Formula range (Original, Beauty and Lean) all contain 400iu vegan vitamin D3 (a far superior form than D2) whilst Pregnancy Formula and Immunity Edition contain 1000iu per daily dose, so you don’t need to take extra on top, unless you have a requirement.
+Our Formula range of supplements also contain vitamin K2 and vitamin A to help activate vitamin D in the body... more on this below.